 The G20 initially focused largely on broad macroeconomic policy, but it has expanded its ambit.
 The 2018 summit in Argentina focused on fair and sustainable development, while the previous summit in Germany drilled down on issues including corruption, money laundering, and international tax havens.
 Some agendas have had even less to do with macroeconomics: the 2016 summit in Hangzhou, China, was where U.S. President Barack Obama and Chinese President Xi Jinping formally announced their countries’ accession to the Paris Agreement on climate.

-- Climate.
-Trump’s decision to withdraw the United States from the Paris Agreement caused the group to issue a statement at the 2017 summit that the rest of G20 members considered the climate accord “irreversible.”
-The following year, the United States separately reiterated its position to withdraw from the agreement.
+On climate, Trump’s decision to withdraw the United States from the Paris Agreement caused the group to issue a statement at the 2017 summit saying that the rest of the G20 members considered the climate accord “irreversible.”
+Trump also pressed the group to limit action on migration and refugees.

 What happens on the sidelines of the summits?